erwindon/SaltGUI/README.md

 The text is stored in file `saltgui/static/salt-motd.txt` or `saltgui/static/salt-motd.html`.
 The first must be pre-formatted text only.
 The second one can contain full HTML text.
 Both are shown when they are present.
 Note that the message should not contain sensitive data, as its content is shown before logging in.

 Alternatively, or additionally, the text can be retrieved from the `master` file entries `saltgui_motd_txt` and `saltgui_motd_html`.
 These entries can contain sensitive information because its content can only be retrieved after login.
 But it is still recommended to not let the text contain any sensitive data.

+## Multi master setup
+When multiple salt-masters are in use in a multi-master setup, an installation of salt-api is needed per salt-master.
+And SaltGUI must have an installation per salt-api installation.
+No specific extra configuration is needed for SaltGUI in this scenario.
+But note that SaltGUI cannot bypass the restrictions that are implied by a multi-master setup. e.g. each salt-master only holds the job history of the jobs that are initiated from that salt-master.
+For multi-master setup, see also https://docs.saltproject.io/en/latest/topics/tutorials/multimaster.html.

 ## Reduced menus